weliveindetail/blog/_posts/2017-10-22-llvm-expected-differentiation.markdown

 Using error types in function signatures may not seem like a big deal, but considering the real size of codebases as well as the impact on API versioning, it could make you skeptic.
 For me this looks like a renewal of exception specifications, just without the really stupid parts.

 Sure you could somehow manage to write your own type-erasing wrapper for Boost Outcome but it comes with a need for tooling.
-And once you finished reading this poat, I think you don't want to write that on your own anymore.
+And once you finished reading this post, I think you don't want to write that on your own anymore.

 Anyway, before rolling out Boost Outcome throughout your codebase, I would recommend reading [The Trouble with Checked Exceptions](http://www.artima.com/intv/handcuffsP.html).

 ### Less Generalization, More Common Ground

-LLVM's rich error handling imlementation defines a common base class for the error payload and gets away without error types in the signatures of its wrappers `llvm::Error` and `llvm::Expected<T>`.
+LLVM's rich error handling implementation defines a common base class for the error payload and gets away without error types in the signatures of its wrappers `llvm::Error` and `llvm::Expected<T>`.

 Substantiating this focal detail, rather then generalizing it, allows the library to provide seasoned tooling around its basic entities.
 I consider that a compelling benefit, because we don't write code for the sake of error handling.
 I think _simple_ and _compact_ are the most appreciated properties in this problem domain.
 That's where we will need helper functions.